<img alt="" src="https://secure.neck6bake.com/205799.png" style="display:none;">

 3. The Group’s attitude to tax planning

-The Group’s attitude to tax planning reflects the aim to achieve to efficient and appropriate tax structure that corresponds with our business activities, ensuring the appropriate tax payments and reporting.
+The Group’s attitude to tax planning reflects the aim to achieve efficient and appropriate tax structure that corresponds with our business activities, ensuring appropriate tax payments and reporting.
 Where necessary, professional advice is sought on a transactional basis, with the depth of such advice being driven by our assessment of the risk presented by each opportunity.

-As part of wider Konica Minolta group we have a responsibility to minimize our tax risk and our exposure to negative publicity through non-compliance.
-This means that the Group under no means understands tax planning as engaging in artificial transactions of which the sole purpose is reducing the UK tax.
+This means that the Group under no means undertakes tax planning which engages in artificial transactions of which the sole purpose is reducing the UK tax.
 Also, we do not abuse tax havens as a method of tax evasion and act with a resolute mindset to be a responsible taxpayer.

 4. The Group’s tax risks